 Additionally, the service conditions of the components must be carefully evaluated.
 If the loading is uni-axial along the longitudinal axis, then the directionality of the forging is an advantage.
 As the stresses increase in any other direction, directionality becomes a problem.
 Pressure vessels are good examples of applications where stresses are tri-axial.
-The design code (ANSI B16.34) used by most flow control manufacturers doesnt indicate that forged products offer any mechanical property advantage over cast products (Table 2).
+The design code (ASME B16.34) used by most flow control manufacturers doesnt indicate that forged products offer any mechanical property advantage over cast products (Table 2).

 In terms of temperature extremes, corrosion resistance and wear resistance, "equivalent" castings and forgings generally perform equally well throughout the temperature range and are generally equally resistant to corrosion and wear.
 With regard to corrosion, however, cast stainless steels with controlled amounts of ferrite will probably be superior to their forged counterparts, since ferrite generally increases corrosion resistance.
 With regard to wear, work-hardenable steels can, for practical purposes, only be obtained as castings.